message/iata/NZ.md

 7. Passengers transiting through New Zealand to Australia must have a confirmed onward ticket on a red zone flight within 14 days.
 8. Passengers must have a negative COVID-19 test result.
 Tests accepted are: antigen, LAMP, PCR and RT-PCR tests.
 The test must have been taken at most 72 hours before departure from the first embarkation point.
 More details can be found at <a href="https://tinyurl.com/39tsn56h">https://tinyurl.com/39tsn56h</a> .
 - This does not apply to:
-- passengers arriving from Antarctica, Australia, Cook Isl., Fiji, Kiribati, Marshall Isl., Micronesia (Federated States), Nauru, New Caledonia, Niue, Palau, Samoa, Solomon Isl., Tokelau, Tonga, Tuvalu, Vanuatu or Wallis and Futuna Isl.;
+- passengers arriving from Antarctica, Australia, Cook Isl., Fiji, Kiribati, Marshall Isl., Micronesia (Federated States), Nauru, New Caledonia, Niue, Palau, Samoa, Solomon Isl., Tokelau, Tonga, Tuvalu or Vanuatu;
 - passengers younger than 2 years;
 - passengers with a medical certificate specifying that the passenger cannot take a test due to medical reasons and does not have COVID-19 symptoms.
 The certificate must be issued at most 72 hours before departure from the first embarkation point;
 - passengers with a diplomatic or consular visa;